Internet in China: Search engines

 Baidu is the leading search engine in China, while most web portals also provide search opportunities like Bing and Sogou.

 Efforts to establish state-owned search engines in China have not succeeded.
 Search engine ChinaSo.com, jointly managed by Xinhua News Agency and People's Daily, is active as of 2024 but has few users.
 State-run search engine Jike Search, the CEO of which was Deng Yaping, failed in 2013.

-Online communities

-Although the Chinese write fewer emails, they enjoy other online communication tools.
-Users form their communities based on different interests.
-Bulletin boards on portals or elsewhere, chat rooms, instant messaging groups, blogs are very active, while photo-sharing and social networking sites are growing rapidly.
-Some Wikis such as the Sogou Baike and Baidu Baike are "flourishing".
+Social media

+Bulletin board system (BBS) forums began developing in China in 1994.

 Since 2009, microblogs (weibo) have become one of the most widely used internet services in China.

-Social media
+As of December 2024, Sina Weibo is the most used social media platform.
+Other major social media platforms as of 2026 include, among others, Bilibili, Douyin, Douban, and Xiaohonshu.

 China is one of the most restricted countries in the world in terms of internet; however, these constraints have directly contributed to the success of local Chinese social media sites.

+In Chinese internet discourse, "self-media" refers to independently operated social media accounts that produce original content and are not registered with an official media agency.